ger-chatz/BIG-DATA/README.md

 PCA and statistical testing are based on large-scale bioinformatics workflows

 Visualization and network clustering provide intuitive insights beyond numerical output

----

-Let me know if you want a version with links to figures, datasets, or code files, or if you’d like this wrapped up as a downloadable `README.md`.